-This project is investigating the contributions of Quality Related block funding using practical examples from the University of Cambridge, through case studies and data analysis.
-It will set these examples in the context of the historical development of QR funding; and the theoretical economic and philosophical arguments around different methods of research funding allocation.
-It is intended to produce illustrative findings and develop methods that could be applied in other universities.
+This project investigated the contributions of Quality-related research funding by exploring practical examples from the University of Cambridge, through interviews and data analysis.
+It set these examples in the context of the historical development of QR funding; and produced illustrative findings and develop methods that could be applied in other universities.

 - Providing space for creativity and nurturing new ideas

 - Maintaining continuity, improving the stability of research careers and retaining expertise

 - Supporting the integration of teaching and research by allowing leading research academics to remain engaged in teaching

 We found that QR makes many contributions to the research environment across all disciplines supporting the conception and incubation of new ideas.
 Furthermore, QR can support the entire research endeavour in more theory-based disciplines such as the arts, humanities, mathematics, computer science, as well as pockets of other fields where project costs are lower.

 The Research project was carried out jointly with the Bennett Institute for Public Policy and the Research Strategy Office and is supported by a grant from Research England.